The Hidden Downsides Of Freelancing (You Need To Know)

 Solution:

-• Ensure you are prepared for this lack of security before you start freelancing
+• Make sure you’re prepared for this lack of security before you start freelancing

 • Devote enough time to finding new clients

-• Save money in a separate account to tide you over through periods of little work
+• Save money in a separate bank account to tide you over through periods of little work

 Lack Of Benefits

-Most employers offer benefits such as health insurance, retirement plans, and vacation time to full-time employees.
+Many employers offer benefits like health insurance, retirement plans, and vacation time to full-time employees.
 These types of benefits are not usually available to freelancers, which means you may have to pay for them out of pocket if you want them at all.

 Solution: